Racket-Science/Tennis-Match-Predictions/story.md

 For modeling we used scikit learn

-And deliver this presentation, we used google slides and slidesgo
+And deliver this presentation using google slides and slidesgo

 ----------------------------